gearbeagel/AirplaneLearning/README.md

 # Airplane Learning: Polyglot Pro (Project №13)

 ## About
 "Airplane Learning" is an app for learning different languages for starters and advanced learners.
-Accompanied by its mascot, Leari, one can easily understand the basics of English in a couple of clicks.
+Accompanied by its mascot, Leari, one can easily understand the basics of any language in a couple of clicks.

-You can view the website [here](http://airplanelearningpolyglotpto.azurewebsites.net)
+You can view the website [here](https://airplanelearningpolyglotpto.azurewebsites.net).

 ## Author
 Victoria "Vitya" Kondratska